-In today’s context, networking is much more than just exchange of information or building contacts.
+In today’s context, networking is much more than just an exchange of information or building contacts.
 Most organizations encourage their people to incorporate this into their everyday lives.
 But have you ever wondered if practising networking is as easy as it sounds?
 Because the first thought that comes to one’s mind is, how can I randomly walk up to a person and start a conversation?
 It might be awkward!

 In a traditional office, extra efforts have to be taken by the HR Department to engage their employees in activities that encourage the feeling of community.
-Having a networking event for community engagement works wonders because it gives people an opportunity to interact with each other and build their network.
+Having a networking event for community engagement does wonders.
+It gives people an opportunity to interact with each other and build their networks.

 One such event organized by BHIVE Workspace is – ‘Community Thursday’.
 It is also popularly known as CT in our premises.
 It serves as one of the best platforms for networking with your fellow co-workers within your hub.
 CT is organized to make the workplace more fun and engaging.
 All our members benefit from this as they are exposed to a wide pool of knowledge around them under the same roof.

 We started organising CT’s way back in 2014 and it has been running successfully ever since.
-BHIVE believes that virtual networking is good but face to face connections are even better.
-Even though the company offers a provision for online community for networking -Workplace by Facebook, the personal touch is not experienced by the people on these platforms.
+BHIVE believes that virtual networking is good but face-to-face connections are even better.
+Even though the company offers a provision for online community for networking, the personal touch is not experienced.
 CT helps build this connection and fosters a sense of togetherness and being part of one huge community.

 One such memorable CT event held at BHIVE was when the XBOX and Dance contest was held at the HSR Sector 6 centre.
 People enjoyed the CT through and through because of the fun gaming experience.
 Hence, it is important to keep the activities lively so that people are looking forward to the next event which would be hosted.
 The Community Manager is the face of the company and links the customer to the company making them feel delighted to be a part of it.